php-fig/fig-standards/accepted/PSR-17-http-factory.md

      * Create a new stream from an existing resource.
      *
      * The stream MUST be readable and may be writable.
      *
+     * The current read/write position of the given PHP resource MUST NOT be modified.
+     *
      * @param resource $resource The PHP resource to use as the basis for the stream.
      */